tuomasvalkamo/news-app/README.md

 The application consists of four different views.
 Below I have showcased three of them.
 (Captured on Android, from left to right):

 1. **Top stories tab:** Todays most upvoted stories from Hacker News.
 You can also search stories by title keyword or by site url.
-2. **Bookmarks:** Your saved bookmarks.
+2. **Bookmarks tab:** Your saved bookmarks.
 You can bookmark any article you find to add it here.
 3. **Web browser tab:** Any article you click will be opened here.
 You can hop between different tabs and your article won't go anywhere.

 <p align="center">